-- Ideal memory's requirements oppose each other - Bigger is slower - Bigger \rightarrow Takes longer to determine the location - Faster is more expensive - Memory technology: SRAM vs. DRAM vs. Disk vs. Tape - Higher bandwidth is more expensive - Need more banks, more ports, higher frequency, or faster technology
+- Ideal memory's requirements oppose each other - - Bigger → Takes longer to determine the location - Faster is more expensive - Memory technology: SRAM vs. DRAM vs. Disk vs. Tape - Higher bandwidth is more expensive - Need more banks, more ports, higher frequency, or faster